open-telemetry/opentelemetry-specification/specification/resource/sdk.md

 It is recommended, but not required, to provide a way to quickly create an empty resource.

-Note that the OpenTelemetry project documents certain ["standard attributes"](semantic_conventions/README.md) that have prescribed semantic meanings.

 ### Detecting resource information from the environment